LuggLD/SmearFrame/README.md

 # SmearFrame
-Unreal Engine 4 "smear frame" material effect
+"Smear frame" material effect for Unreal Engine 4.12

 ## What is this?
 This is an Unreal Engine 4 project containing a simple implementation of a "smear frame" effect, as recently popularized by the game Overwatch.